Parade11/Chrono-Ark-CSV-Editor/README.md

 The translation will process each row automatically and show progress.
 Empty cells are skipped.

-**Note:** Uses free DeepLX API endpoints.
-No API key or server setup required!
+**Note:** App uses free DeepLX API endpoints.
+No API key or server setup required.
 May be rate-limited if used very frequently.
-The app automatically switches between multiple endpoints if one is unavailable.

 ## Requirements